cardano-scaling/CIPs/CIP-0164/README.md

 Leios must introduce new mini-protocols to handle the additional message types required for EB distribution, voting, and certificate construction.
-Despite the precedent for some CIPs to leave those concrete details for implementors to decide, the diffculty of satisfying all of the requirements on a Leios implementation motivates including a concrete proposal in this CIP.
+Despite the precedent for some CIPs to leave those concrete details for implementors to decide, the difficulty of satisfying all of the requirements on a Leios implementation motivates including a concrete proposal in this CIP.

 In addition, this section summarizes the requirements for the proposed